inkshare/web/exampleSite/content/team/malli-kosuri.md

 title: "Malli Kosuri"
 date: 2018-02-22T17:01:34+07:00
 draft: false
-image: "" # Update with the actual image path
+image: "images/team/malli_avatar.jpg"
 jobtitle: "Founder & Engineer"
 weight: 1
 ---

-Malli Kosuri is the founder and engineer of **InkShare**, bringing over 16 years of development experience and a passion for innovation.
-With expertise in identifying technologies and suggesting viable solutions, Malli is dedicated to creating high-quality products that bridge the gap between analog and digital experiences.
+**Malli Kosuri** is the visionary behind **InkShare**, combining over 16 years of development experience with a deep passion for innovation and technology.
+As the Founder and Lead Engineer, Malli has a unique ability to identify cutting-edge technologies, suggest viable solutions, and seamlessly merge analog and digital experiences through products like the **AI Ink Pen** and **personalized disbound journals and notebooks**.

-At InkShare, Malli leads the vision to offer personalized journals, planners, and eco-friendly stationery, all while focusing on customer needs and sustainability.
-Outside of work, Malli enjoys exploring new ideas in technology and design.
+Malli’s leadership at InkShare is driven by a commitment to creating high-quality, eco-friendly products that not only meet customer needs but also promote sustainability.
+With expertise in both software and hardware, Malli ensures that every InkShare product is designed with precision, practicality, and innovation in mind.

+When not leading product development at InkShare, Malli enjoys exploring the latest trends in AI, technology, and creative design.